 The morning passed slowly for James, his mind filled both with anticipation of the afternoon as well as the image of Rory’s sleek, smooth body.
 His long penis had looked so amazing freed from the distraction of any hair around, and James relished the prospect of looking even a little bit as good as that himself once Rory had rendered him equally smooth.
 Most alluring though was the thought of Rory’s attention, up close to him in such an intimate way.
 The ultimate excitement for James would be for Rory to be naked while he was shaving him, but he just couldn’t think of a way to make that happen.
 Rory, though, wasn’t entirely looking forward to fulfilling his promise.
 As an honourable boy, he knew a promise was a promise and he’d have to do so if it came to it, especially as James had met his request for help the previous night.
-Part of him really hoped that James would have changed his mind, and he was quite prepared not to say anything or to tease him if indeed he had.
+Part of him really hoped that James would have changed his mind and he was quite prepared not to say anything or to tease him if indeed he had.
 Despite his misgivings, there was actually something heady about the whole business for him too.
 Rory knew he wasn’t gay, and much of what had been going on seemed perilously close to that, but there was a part of him which realised that it was all somehow all part of his first foray into being a sexual being, and he couldn’t help being excited by it, even if it was somehow against his better judgement.

 Just seconds after hearing car doors bang and tyres on gravel as the three men headed off for lunch, Rory knew there would be no backing out as, almost straight after, came the knocking in the pipes that meant that the hot water was running in the bathroom.
 James soon appeared at Rory’s bedroom door, bare chested.
 He said that he’d set everything up downstairs in the games room as it was stifling in his room with the midday sun directly on it.
 In the time it took Rory to get downstairs, James had taken off his shorts and had just his trainers on.
 Rory was relieved to see that his cock was just hanging as he jumped up onto pool table, laying back on his arms with his groin presented ready for Rory’s attention as if this was an everyday occurrence.
 Rory took in just how blonde James was, somehow pleased that the transformation of shaving would not be so extreme as removing his own thick, dark pubic hair had been.
 James’s body was lean but rather boyish somehow.
 Although the sizeable cock looked somehow out of step with it, Rory thought he still looked surprisingly like the year 7s he had walked in on recently in the school changing rooms when he’d gone back to look for his lost phone.
 As he took in James’s scrotum, Rory noticed again how different it was from his own.
 James’s nuts were big, but the skin containing them was tighter than around his own.